adamszymanowski/python-reference/python.md

 `finnaly`

-Whether exception occurs or not do this no matter what
+Whether exception happens or not do this no matter what

 `for`